civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 23.1

-The Board may, on application by a person or organization affected by an order or decision of the Board **made under this Part**, file a copy of the order or decision, exclusive of reasons, in the superior court of a province.
-Section 23 applies, with **any** modifications that the circumstances require, to an order or decision filed in such a superior court.
+The Board may, on application by a person or organization affected by an order or decision of the Board made under this Part, file a copy of the order or decision, exclusive of reasons, in the superior court of a province.
+Section 23 applies, with any modifications that the circumstances require, to an order or decision filed in such a superior court.

 ### Section 336